CravateRouge/CravateRouge.github.io/content/en/_index.md

       title: Services
       text: 🧱 Build your security maturity 🧱
       items:
+        - name: Secure Workspace
+          icon: cpu-chip
+          description: Our new solution to keep your digital workspace secured
         - name: Protect
           icon: lock-closed
           description: Harden your systems by adding measures adapted to your infrastructure